-A Singly Linked List contains a node which has both the data part and pointer to the next node.
-The last node of the Singly Linked List has a pointer to null to represent the end of Linked List.
+A Singly Linked List contains a node that has both the data part and pointer to the next node.
+The last node of the Singly Linked List has a pointer to null to represent the end of the Linked List.
 Traversal to previous nodes is not possible in singly Linked List i.e We can not traverse in a backward direction.

 Circular Linked List:

 Circular Linked List is similar to singly Linked List but the last node of singly Linked List has a pointer to node which points to the first node (head node) of Linked List.

 Doubly Linked List:

 Doubly Linked List contains a node that has three entries: (1) data part, (2) pointer to the next node, and (3) pointer to the previous node.
 We can traverse in both forward and backward directions in doubly Linked Lists.

 Implementation of Linked List: